Human Animal Link of Oklahoma Foundation

 10) Handlers must be prepared to clean up after their pets.
 This duty should never be asked of a staff member.

 11) Pets on duty are not allowed to jump on laps or furniture.
-Should there be an understanding and agreement with the facility, then a clean covering must be placed first.
+Should there be an understanding and agreement with the facility for a lap or bed visit, clean covering must be placed as a barrier and then disposed to laundry.
 A family member may not make this decision.

 12) Qualified teams must not make visits if Handler or pet is ill, or if personal issues keep the team from being at its best.
-Team Handlers must be empathetic and compassionate toward each visitor, but must remember to not discuss personal health matters of their own.
+Team Handlers must be empathetic and compassionate toward each visitor and must remember to not discuss personal health matters of their own.

 13) Photographs of visits are often requested.
-These should not be taken by Handlers.
-A release of confidentiality statement may be on file at the facility; members of H.A.L.O. must be familiar with each facility’s privacy regulations.
+A release of confidentiality statement must be on file.
+Members of H.A.L.O. must be familiar with each facility’s privacy regulations.